model

 model (third-person singular simple present models, present participle (UK) modelling or (US) modeling, simple past and past participle (UK) modelled or (US) modeled)

-1. (transitive) to display for others to see, especially in regard to wearing clothing while performing the role of a fashion model
+1. (transitive) to display an item on one's body for others to see the potential effect on their own bodies, especially in regard to wearing clothing while performing the role of a fashion model

-She modelled the shoes for her friends to see.
+She modelled the shoes for her friends to appreciate.

 • 2023 June 28, Mel Holley, “A true transport trailblazer?”, in RAIL, number 986, page 34: